ajscolaro/gov-alerting-bot/docs/snapshot_integration.md

 3. **Deleted Proposals**:
    - Only tracked for active proposals (closed proposals are removed from tracking)
-   - Two detection mechanisms:
+   - Two-phase deletion detection:
      1. During active proposal polling:
-        - If a tracked proposal is not in active list and not found when checking state
+        - If a tracked proposal is not in active list, record a deletion attempt
+        - Only mark as deleted after 3 failed attempts over 45 minutes
-        - Sends deletion alert and removes from tracking
+        - Sends deletion alert and removes from tracking when confirmed
      2. Through periodic existence checks:
         - Verifies all tracked active proposals still exist
         - Uses `get_proposals_by_ids` for efficient batch checking
+        - Records deletion attempts for missing proposals
-        - Sends alert as a thread reply if an active proposal is deleted
+        - Sends alert as a thread reply if deletion is confirmed
         - Removes from tracking state
+   - Deletion attempt tracking:
+     - Maintains count of failed attempts to find each proposal
+     - Tracks time since first attempt
+     - Requires 3 failed attempts over 45 minutes to confirm deletion
+     - Tracking is in-memory only and resets on bot restart
+     - Cleared immediately if proposal is found again
+   - Logging:
+     - First attempt: "First deletion attempt for proposal {id} in space {space}"
+     - Subsequent attempts: "Deletion attempt {count} for proposal {id} in space {space}.
+Time since first attempt: {minutes} minutes"
+     - Confirmation: "Proposal {id} in space {space} confirmed as deleted after {count} attempts over {minutes} minutes"
+     - Clearing attempts: "Clearing deletion attempts for proposal {id} in space {space} after {count} attempts"
    - Handles both cases:
      - Active proposals that are deleted while being tracked
      - Active proposals that are already deleted when first checked